 What is claimed is:

-(1) A method comprising:

-A computer-implemented method for analyzing activity of a fighter (Boxing or Combat Sports) from a sequence of images captured by real-time video feed based on:
+1. A computer-implemented method for analyzing activity of a fighter from a sequence of images captured by real-time video feed based on:

-Obtaining training data for training a visual recognition model having a fixed number of classification points based on punch categories. wherein the visual recognition machine learning model is configured to process input images to generate, for each input image, a predicted point in an embedding space, and wherein the training data comprises a multitude of training images and, for each training image, label data that identifies one or more object categories from a set of object categories to which one or more objects depicted in the training image belong;
+obtaining training data for training a visual recognition machine learning model having a fixed number of classification points based on punch classification categories; wherein the visual recognition machine learning model is configured to process input images to generate, for each input image, a predicted point in an embedding space, and wherein the training data comprises a plurality of training images and, for each training image, label data that identifies one or more object categories from a set of object categories to which one or more objects depicted in the training image belong;

-processing the training image using the visual recognition machine learning model in accordance with current values of the parameters to generate a predicted point in the embedding space for the training image; and adjusting the current values of the parameters to reduce a distance between the predicted point in the embedding space and the numeric embedding’s of the object categories identified in the label data for the training image.
+processing the training image using the visual recognition machine learning model in accordance with values of the parameters to generate a predicted point in the embedding space for the training image; and adjusting the values of the parameters to reduce a distance between the predicted point in the embedding space and numeric embeddings of one or more object categories identified in the label data for the training image;

-The live data feed images will be applied through the visual recognition model and identify, based on the training data and will identity the visual co-occurrence of the two images based on label data for the training image and live data to produce an output.
+wherein the images captured by real-time video feed are applied to the visual recognition machine learning model and, based on the training data the visual recognition machine learning model identifies visual co-occurrence of the images captured by real-time video feed and the training images based on label data of the training images and the images captured by real-time video feed to produce an output.

-(2) The method of claim 1 , wherein the degree of visual co-occurrence is based on a relative frequency with which a same training image in the training data includes one or more objects that belong to one of the 5 punch categories that have been identified and applied to the live feed image.
+2. The method of claim 1 , wherein a degree of visual co-occurrence is based on a relative frequency with which a same training image in the training data includes one or more objects that belong to a punch category from a plurality of punch categories that have been identified and applied to the live feed image.

+3. The method of claim 2, wherein the plurality of punch categories comprises: jab; cross; hook; uppercut; overhand.

-(3) The method of any one of claims 1 or 2, wherein determining the respective classification categories comprises: determining a respective pointwise mutual information measure between each possible pair of object categories in the set of object categories as measured in the training data; constructing an identification of mutual information measures; performing an analysis of mutual information measures to determine an embedding;
+4. The method of any one of claims 1 to 3, wherein determining the respective classification categories comprises: determining a respective pointwise mutual information measure between each possible pair of object categories in the set of object categories as measured in the training data; constructing an identification of mutual information measures; performing an analysis of mutual information measures to determine an embedding.

-(4) The method of any one of claims 1 -3, wherein the visual recognition machine learning model is a deep convolutional neural network with ubiquitous access to shared pools of configurable system resources and higher-level services that can be rapidly provisioned over the Internet.
+5. The method of any one of claims 1 -4, wherein the visual recognition machine learning model comprises a deep convolutional neural network with access to shared pools of configurable system resources and higher-level services that can be provisioned over the Internet.

+6. A method according to any of claims 1 to 5, wherein the fighter comprises a boxer or a combat sports fighter.

-(5) A method comprising: maintaining data that maps each punch classification in a set of categories to a respective numeric embedding of the object category in an embedding space, where in each piece of data reflects a degree of visual co-occurrence of the two object categories in images; receiving an input image; processing the input image using a visual recognition machine learning model, wherein the machine learning model has been configured to process the input image to generate a predicted label; determining, from the maintained data, one or more labels that are closest to the training data based on confidence score ; and classifying the live feed input image as including images of one or more objects that belong to the object categories represented by the one or more labels.
+7. A method comprising: maintaining data that maps each punch classification in a set of categories to a respective numeric embedding of an object category in an embedding space, where in each piece of data reflects a degree of visual co-occurrence of two or more object categories in images; receiving live-feed input image; processing the live-feed input image using a visual recognition machine learning model, wherein the machine learning model has been configured to process the input image to generate a predicted label; determining, from the maintained data, one or more labels that are closest to the training data based on a probability score ; and classifying the live feed input image as including images of one or more objects that belong to the object categories represented by the one or more labels.